 Why my sister, you may ask; because she was the smartest person I knew.
 Whenever I converse with her, I can tell that she is thinking.
 She is not the kind to regurgitate gossip or wives’ tales as fact.
 I knew that she would be honest with me.
 Plus she reads the classics.
 I think at the time she was reading Anna Karenina.

 My decision to write a book wasn’t this instant light bulb moment.
 It was an idea I toyed with for some time.
 Truth be told, several years before this decision, I imagined that I would write a book one day.

-Back then, I was only reading none-fiction.
-I was in my early twenties, and I thought that I had become too grown up for fiction (George R.R.
+Back then, I was only reading nonfiction.
+I was in my early twenties, and I thought I had become too grown up for fiction (George R.R.
 Martin changed this perspective for me – a conversation for a later post).
 After all, what was the point of investing hours (which could translate to days or weeks) reading something that would teach me nothing?
-So I would write none-fiction, I told myself.
+So I would write nonfiction, I told myself.
 Continue reading “Writer’s Beginnings”

 Today was one of those bad days when I feel like my work is not going anywhere.
 After all, what is a writer without a published book?
 Granted, my writing worries were coupled with financial concerns, hence the distress.

 It has been over a year now since I took a break from Engineering to focus on writing.
 I started off writing as an escape from the humdrum of my life.
 This was at a period when I was living over three hundred kilometers from my hometown because of a work relocation.
 Continue reading “Writer’s Blues”